zhouxiaopang-9675/netbox/docs/integrations/rest-api.md

 ## Serialization

-The REST API employs two types of serializers to represent model data: base serializers and nested serializers.
-The base serializer is used to present the complete view of a model.
+The REST API generally represents objects in one of two ways: complete or brief.
+The base serializer is used to present the complete view of an object.
 This includes all database table fields which comprise the model, and may include additional metadata.
 A base serializer includes relationships to parent objects, but **does not** include child objects.
 For example, the `VLANSerializer` includes a nested representation its parent VLANGroup (if any), but does not include any assigned Prefixes.
+Serializers employ a minimal "brief" representation of related objects, which includes only the attributes prudent for identifying the object.

 ```json
 {